 Bioengineers at Princeton achieve far-reaching impact by answering fundamental questions about how living systems work while bringing an engineering approach to solving real-world problems.
-The expansion of bioengineering at Princeton, reflected in the founding of the bioengineering initiative and a planned BioE facility, offers growing opportunities for collaboration with industry, government, and nonprofit partners.
+The expansion of bioengineering at Princeton, reflected in the creation of a bioengineering institute and a planned BioE facility, offers growing opportunities for collaboration with industry, government, and nonprofit partners.

-“The world needs problem-solvers in the life sciences space,” Brangwynne said.
+“The world needs problem-solvers in the life sciences space,” Brangwynne said in 2020.
 “Just look around us.
 Our whole world has been turned upside down by a nanometer-sized particle of biological matter that has swept across the globe and killed a million people.
 The COVID-19 pandemic is just one example.
-Think about cancer, dementia — these are diseases that have devastating effects in society.
-The Princeton Bioengineering Initiative is all about bringing an engineering mindset to face these challenges.
-Engineers are problem solvers.”
+Think about cancer, dementia — these are diseases that have devastating effects on society.”

 The Omenn-Darling Bioengineering Institute will include a team of core faculty members and convene affiliated faculty from across campus.
 The current Princeton Bioengineering Initiative has involved faculty from the School of Engineering and Applied Science, the Lewis-Sigler Institute for Integrative Genomics, the Princeton Neuroscience Institute, and the departments of molecular biology, physics, chemistry, and ecology and evolutionary biology.